joebew42/joebew42.github.io/_posts/2020-06-24-moment-of-appreciation-retrospective.markdown

 Creating a dedicated room to gather the appreciations is a very powerful tool.
 It is always nice to remember and recognize that our work is driven by people, and give or receive sincere appreciation is a good way to:
 - Understand **what others have appreciated**.
 - Understand **what are the habits we should preserve, or do more of**.
-- Having a starting ground the **reassemble the relevant facts of the sprint**.
+- Having a starting ground to **reassemble the relevant facts of the sprint**.

 [^1]: [https://leancoffee.org/](https://leancoffee.org/)